Polar bears, threatened by climate change, have one safe haven

 "It doesn't mean that bears in the Chukchi Sea won't be affected by ice loss eventually," Regehr said.
 "Polar bears need ice to hunt seals, and the ice is projected to decline until the underlying problem of climate change is addressed."

-The researchers published the study online on Wednesday in the journal Scientific Reports.
+The researchers published the study online Wednesday in the journal Scientific Reports.

 CNET's Holiday Gift Guide: The place to find the best tech gifts for 2018.